Supply Chain Process Design using the Queueing Theory

 Scenario

-This scenario can be based on packing by batch: your picking operators prepare orders in advance and send the parcels in a continuous flow with a constant interval of time.
+This scenario can be based on batch packing: your picking operators prepare orders in advance and send parcels in a continuous flow at a fixed interval.

 Comments